Resources for New Transfer Students

 - You must make arrangements to take the Writing Proficiency Exam as soon as possible.
 Passage of this essay exam is a graduation requirement for all undergraduates, and if you delay taking the test you can hold up completion of your degree.
 Information on the scheduled exam times can be obtained from the Writing Center in Mason Hall (516-463-5252).

 - Foreign language: If your degree has a foreign language requirement and you intend to study a language taken in high school or previously spoken, you should take the language proficiency test in Calkins Hall to determine what level to register for.
 Credit will not be awarded for courses below the level of your placement.
 If you have credit from a previous college (not taken in a high school) for an equivalent language at Hofstra, you may register for the next level of that language.
 You may also choose to fulfill the requirement by electing the Special Language Option.
-Please see your advisement dean and refer to the complete language policy for 2012-2013 and prior years or 2013-1014 and years after.
+Please see your Advising Dean and refer to the complete language policy for 2012-2013 and prior years or 2013-1014 and years after.